 D) BCANDS is accountable for the protection, privacy and safeguard of all personal information under the control of the Society.

 4. Privacy Officer:

-The BCANDS Privacy Officer will also ensure the integration and adoption of the principles defined by Aboriginal OCAP.
+The BCANDS Privacy Officer will also ensure the integration and adoption of the principles defined by Indigenous OCAP.
 Delegation of certain Privacy Officer responsibilities to other BCANDS employees with be at the Privacy Officers discretion in consultation with senior management.

 The BCANDS Privacy Officer shall be responsible for the following:

 - Provide oversight for the collection, use, access, disclosure, retention and disposal of personal information in the possession and control of the Society;